mia-platform/documentation/docs/development_suite/api-console/api-design/crud_advanced.md

 ![tabella_prop](img/tabella-trash.png)

-If you want to delete a line, select red trash symbol on the right of the the table.
+If you want to delete a row, select red trash symbol on the right of the the table.

 Once the default line is created, you can automatically create another one, ticking the box "crea un altro".